Flora Danica Rose

 Features breathtaking apricot double blooms that fade to salmon pink, highly fragrant and long lasting; beautiful dark glossy green foliage creates a striking contrast to the plentiful blooms; this hybrid is very resistant to mildew and blackspot

 The Flora Danica Rose features showy fragrant peach flowers with salmon overtones at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall colour.
 The fruits are showy red hips displayed in late fall.

 The Flora Danica Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.